US stocks fall broadly as S&P 500 ends worst year since 2008

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Friday as major indexes close out a dismal year with lingering concerns about stubbornly hot inflation and a potential recession.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Friday as major indexes close out a dismal year with lingering concerns about stubbornly hot inflation and a potential recession.

 Bond yields rose.
 The yield on the 10-Year Treasury, which influences mortgage rates, rose to 3.89% from 3.82%.